KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-nasaastropic by nebulx29](https://github.com/nebulx29/MMM-nasaastropic)

+0. This module is outdated: Abandoned.
+No reactions to issues and PRs since years.
+Uses deprecated package 'request'.
+Use MMM-APOD instead.
 1. `package.json` issue: license should be a valid SPDX license expression
 2. No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 3. Typo: Found `Magic Mirror` in file `MMM-nasaastropic.js`: Replace it with `MagicMirror²`.